Share your story

 CURRENT STATUS: Pending Bills

-In March, 2023, Massachusetts’ legislature introduced S1331/H2246, the End of Life Options Act.
+In February 2023, the Massachusetts legislature introduced the End of Life Options Act (S1331/H2246).
 If passed, this bill would allow residents in Massachusetts to access to medical aid in dying.

 SIGN OUR PETITION to let us know you’re ready to bring Death with Dignity to Massachusetts, and we’ll share the ways you can get involved in the fight locally and nationally.